 Your Company has not accepted any public deposits within the meaning of Section 73 of the Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014.

 10. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS:

 There are no significant and material orders passed by the regulators / courts that would impact the going concern status of the Company and its future operations.

-Your Company has Six (6) directors consisting of Whole Time Director, Managing Director, Non-executive Director and Three (3) Independent Directors as on 31.03.2015.
+Your Company has Six (6) Directors consisting of Whole Time Director, Managing Director, Executive Director and Three (3) Independent Directors as on 31.03.2022.

 |1 Mr. Himanshu Kanakia||Managing Director|

 14. DECLARATION GIVEN BY INDEPENDENT DIRECTOR: